stigwue/iriki/MANUAL.md

 The app can be generated using the Iriki _scarf_ tool or created manually if you know what you're doing.

+Please note that Iriki requires the Apache webserver with mod_rewrite module (with .htaccess) enabled.

 ## Tests

 ```